 Tucson's largest school district has a new superintendent.

-Sanchez, who has changed jobs frequently, will be eligible for a bonus his third year on the job.
-The maximum amount will be half of his base salary, part of which will go into a retirement account.
+Sanchez, who has changed jobs frequently, will be eligible for a bonus - but not until his third year on the job.
+At that time he can get half of his base salary, part of which will go into a retirement account.

 Sanchez comes to TUSD after three months as interim superintendent of the Ector County Independent School District, in Odessa, Texas.
 He had been the district's chief of staff for two years.